 Conclusion

 The United States Capitol is more than just a building; it is a living monument to American democracy.
-From its cornerstone laid by George Washington to the debates echoing through its halls today, the Capitol has been a silent witness to the unfolding story of the United States.
+Worth adding: from its cornerstone laid by George Washington to the debates echoing through its halls today, the Capitol has been a silent witness to the unfolding story of the United States.
 Its architecture, art, and symbolism reflect the nation's founding ideals, its struggles, and its aspirations.